MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ## Query Parameters

-Julia's index notation permits named parameters.
-Each argument passed via named parameter is converted into a `DataKnot` and then made available as a label accessible anywhere in the query.
+A query may depend upon parameters, passed as keyword arguments.
+The parameter values are available in the query though `It`.

     chicago[AMT=100000, It.AMT]
     #=>